-- >> The primary timing source is provided using an external GNSS receiver reference through the front-panel 10 MHz and 1PPS inputs (Grand-Master). - " All SFP ports (i.e., wrO-wr1) are configured as WR masters. - " Clock accuracy is announced below or equal to 100 nanoseconds. - Alignment of PPS_in VS PPS_out is done automatically (adding ~50ps of uncertainties). - " PPS_in is mandatory to announce a valid time.
+- The primary timing source is provided using an external GNSS receiver reference through the front-panel 10 MHz and 1PPS inputs (Grand-Master). - All SFP ports (i.e., wr0-wr1) are configured as WR masters. - Clock accuracy is announced below or equal to 100 nanoseconds. - Alignment of PPS\in VS PPS\out is done automatically (adding ~50ps of uncertainties). - " PPS\in is mandatory to announce a valid time.